yyerthao/prime-solo-project/README.md

 * Video by Vimeo from Pexels: https://www.pexels.com/video/time-lapse-video-of-milky-way-galaxy-857134/
 * Video by Taryn Elliott from Pexels: https://www.pexels.com/video/a-woman-writing-on-a-journal-4596337/
+* Application background, Yer Thao

 ## Acknowledgement
 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
 Additional, sincere thank you the following:
-* Mary Mosman, my Prime instructor
+* Mary Mosman, my wonderful Prime instructor
-* Vatti
+* Vatti, my cohort and peers

 ## Support
 If you have suggestions or issues, please email me at [maivyerthao@gmail.com@gmail.com](www.google.com)